Two layer hypothesis: Modern debates and controversies

-Other controversies completely reject the 'Two Layer' hypothesis.
-Using dental evidence, Turner’s Sundadont/Sinodont hypothesis suggests the “Sundadont” trait seen in present-day Southeast Asians is a result of long-standing continuity.
+Other researchers completely reject the two layer hypothesis.
+Using dental evidence, Turner's Sundadont/Sinodont hypothesis suggests the "Sundadont" trait seen in present-day Southeast Asians is a result of long-standing continuity.
 Turner created a cluster analysis of MMD values in order to test existing hypotheses of origins, concluding that all Southeast Asians, Micronesians, Polynesians, and Jomonese form their own branch and descend from a common ancestor.
 The Australians and Melanesians, however, are scattered over the African and European branch along with a side branch of Tasmanians and Solomon Islanders.
 Howell analyzed crania of major racial branches worldwide, and linked Australian and Melanesian cranial morphology most closely with African cranials.
 Howell discovered, however, that the size and features of present-day Asian cranial morphology differed significantly from that of Australians, Melanesians, and Africans.

-Several studies in 2021 concluded that East Asian-related ancestry originated and expanded from Mainland Southeast Asia at about 50,000BC.
-East Asian-related ancestry was far more widespreaded in Southeast Asia than previously suggested.
+A 2021 study concluded that East Asian-related ancestry was widespread in Southeast Asia far earlier than previously suggested.
 Ancient remains of hunter-gatherers in Maritime Southeast Asia, such as one Holocene hunter-gatherer from South Sulawesi, had ancestry from both the Papuan-related and East Asian-related branches of the Eastern non-African lineage.
 The hunter-gatherer individual had approximately ~50% "Basal-East Asian" ancestry, and was positioned in between modern East Asians and Papuans of Oceania.
-The authors concluded that East Asian-related ancestry expanded from Mainland Southeast Asia into Maritime Southeast Asia much earlier than previously suggested, as early as 25,000BC, long before the expansion of Austroasiatic and Austronesian groups.
+The authors concluded that East Asian-related ancestry expanded from Mainland Southeast Asia into Maritime Southeast Asia much earlier than previously suggested, as early as 25,000 BC, long before the expansion of Austroasiatic and Austronesian groups.

-Distinctive Basal-East Asian (East-Eurasian) ancestry was recently found to have originated in Mainland Southeast Asia at ~50,000BC, and expanded through multiple migration waves southwards and northwards respectively.
-Geneflow of East-Eurasian ancestry into Maritime Southeast Asia and Oceania could be estimated to ~25,000BC (possibly also earlier since 50,000BC).
-The pre-Neolithic Papuan-related populations of Maritime Southeast Asia were largely replaced by the expansion of various East Asian-related populations, beginning about 25,000BC from Mainland Southeast Asia.
+Distinctive East Asian-related ancestry was recently found to have originated in Mainland Southeast Asia, emerging from the broader East Eurasian metapopulation, and expanded through multiple migration waves southwards and northwards respectively.
+Geneflow of East Eurasian ancestry into Maritime Southeast Asia and Oceania could be estimated to ~25,000 BC (possibly also earlier since 50,000 BC).
+The pre-Neolithic Papuan-related populations of Maritime Southeast Asia were largely replaced by the expansion of various East Asian-related populations, beginning about 25,000 BC from Mainland Southeast Asia.
 Southeast Asia was dominated by East Asian-related ancestry already in 15,000BC, predating the expansion of Austroasiatic and Austronesian peoples.